nickotov/morev-nick-otus/node/src/apps/best-course-ever/readme.md

 - Each lesson can contain descriptions, videos, links, and files as different resource types
 - Course authors can grant access to their course lessons by adding users to an approved accounts list

+## Requirements
+The application MUST:

+- Store courses with descriptions, input/output examples, difficulty levels, tags (e.g., "algorithms", "data structures", "dynamic programming"), and additional materials (files, links)
+- Provide login and logout functionality
+- Implement user roles (user, administrator, author) and verify user permissions in the system
+- Allow users to leave comments on courses and lessons
+- Enable users to rate courses and lessons to help others understand difficulty and interest level
+- Allow users to view author and course profiles and edit their ratings
+- Include REST API for application resource management
+- Use a database to store information about tasks and users

 ## Stack

 - express